aditya-uw/my-wowchemy-site/content/project/ee331_converter/index.md

 ## Acknowledgments:
 - I want to thank my group members-- Genie, Ewan, and Jarod -- for their tremendous support and dedication on this project.
 We worked together on the circuit several days from mornings to evenings.
-- I want to thank TA Alana Dee for being patient and guiding us in our project.
+- I also want to thank TA Alana Dee for being patient and guiding us in our project.
-- I also want to thank Professor Tai Chen for offering his support and clearly explaining project specs.
+- I finally want to thank Professor Tai Chen for offering his support and clearly explaining project specs.